Former president Donald Trump defeated Vice President Kamala Harris in the 2024 election,

 “When We Fight, We Win.”

-Vice President Kamala Harris has held elected office since 2002, when she became District Attorney of San Francisco.
-In 2010, she was elected Attorney General of California, the first woman, African American, and South Asian woman to do so.
-She was elected U.S. Senator in 2016, following the retirement of California Senator Barbara Boxer.
-And in 2020, with Joe Biden at the top of the ticket, she was elected Vice President of the United States.
-Harris’s ads to date have focused on her life story as the embodiment of the American dream; on her role as a prosecutor, in contrast to Donald Trump’s legal struggles; and on support for the economic concerns and rights (including abortion) for middle-class voters, contrasting what she portrays as the extremist positions of the Trump campaign.
+American, and South Asian woman to reach that office.
+She was elected U.S. Senator in 2016, and in 2020, with Joe Biden at the top of the ticket, she was elected Vice President.
+Harris’s ads focused on her life story as the embodiment of the American dream; on her role as a prosecutor, in contrast to Donald Trump’s court convictions and ongoing legal proceedings; and on support for the economic concerns and rights (including abortion) for middle-class voters, contrasting what she portrayed as

 Republican